 master of rationalization = expert in sophistic debate

 One can leapfrog to higher service status in realms of conflict, blaming, poverty, medicine, exploitation; often by litigation or accusations .

 Disruptive, exciting, sensually hungry drishti to

-Rahu the Rakshasa feeds upon chaotic and manipulative circumstances within the world of servitude, exploitation, poverty, the vast global underclass, animosity, chronic illness, social conflict, broken promises, medicine and litigation.
+Rahu the Rakshasa feeds upon chaotic and manipulative circumstances within the world of servitude, exploitation, poverty, the vast global underclass, animosity, chronic illness, social conflict, disputes, treachery, broken promises, medicine and litigation.